 Basically, Extension is a small program that you can add to your Google Chrome on Windows that let you do something more.
 Which are helpful yet some may actually be less helpful than you think.
 Extensions mostly run in the background, and parse or filter web pages before they’re displayed on the screen, but will also load their own pack of data from the Internet.
 To get better browsing speeds and good response times, disable and/or delete extensions you don’t actually need.

-Here Untick the Enabled to the extensions you want to disable or click the Trash icon to delete the extension.
+- Here toggle off the extensions you want to disable or click remove to delete the extension.

 Disabling extensions should help a little but uninstalling them is your best bet (you can always put them back again later).